 Saturday Afternoon: Mass Start

-A mass start event of some variety (exact format TBD).
+A fun mass start race.
 With the same parking, arena, etc. as the middle event in the morning.

 Parking